Learn basic principles of cartography and map design.

 folder in your Windows Explorer Favorites (see ArcGIS setup, part

 Task 3: Design a map

-You will design a map of the world that shows demographic
+Design a map of the world that shows demographic information for

 folder.
 You should have the following structure now: